brown-cs-224/Path-Stencil/README.md

 - CUDA C++ Implementation **(20 points)**
   - Write your code in [CUDA C++](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html) so that it can take advantage of GPU parallelism
 - Something else!
-  - This list is not meant to be exhaustive--if you’ve got another advanced feature in mind, go for it! (though you may want to ask a TA orr the instructor first if you’re concerned about whether the idea is feasible)
+  - This list is not meant to be exhaustive--if you’ve got another advanced feature in mind, go for it! (though you may want to ask a TA or the instructor first if you’re concerned about whether the idea is feasible)
   - You might consider looking through [a recent paper](https://www.arnoldrenderer.com/research/Arnold_TOG2018.pdf) written by the authors of the Arnold renderer for some advanced feature ideas.

 Any extra features you implement must be described in your README. **To get extra credit, you must also submit comparison images for each feature that you implement.**